 Some cloud-based online booking systems may offer you a widget that is easy to add to your website.
 Although these are very easy to integrate, do bear in mind that they do not give you much control over the booking process.
 Customers are usually directed onto an external payment platform to complete their booking which means they have left your website.
 This must be avoided in favor of a bespoke solution that gives you full control throughout the sales funnel, allowing you to understand your customers behavior and better optimize your rate of conversion.

-Another thing to consider is that if your travel agency is aimed at a specific audience (e.g. adventure holidays, business travelers), it is wise to select a software solution that’s designed for your niche, or can be customized to fulfill your business needs.
+Another thing to consider is that if your travel agency or travel host agency is aimed at specific types of travelers (e.g. adventure holidays, business travelers), it is wise to select a software solution that’s designed for your niche, or can be customized to fulfill your business needs.

-You will also want to choose a software provider with a solid reputation for high quality customer support.
+You will also want to choose a software provider with a solid reputation for high quality customer support and tour operator software if you offer this kind of service.
 Occasional glitches or technical failings are a fact of life.
 What kind of response and support does your contractor provide?
 Also if you are installing a new system, do it during your low season.

 Currently trending in online booking systems